ellakoa/postcard-poem/content/posts/cauldrons-of-the-bay.md

   that starts as the tide ebbs away leaving traps on the sandy ground

-   “to the bay you could be bound"
+  “To the bay, you could be bound"

-  whorls of sand grains swirling captured as a cauldron churning
+  Whorls of sand grains swirling captured as a cauldron churning

-  “careful of the charms they cast”
+  “Careful of the charms they cast”

-  don’t disturb them as you pass or your feet could be held fast.
+  Don’t disturb them as you pass or your feet could be held fast.
 alignPoemLeft: false
 address: |-